mollie/api-documentation/source/guides/payouts.rst

 Once a custom balance holds funds, the funds will automatically be paid out according to its payout schedule configured earlier.

-In the example above, the balance ``bal_8irzh1y2`` holds €10.00 and has been configured to get paid out once a week to bank account ``NL53INGB0654422370``.
+In the example above, the balance ``bal_hinmkh`` holds €10.00 and has been configured to get paid out on a daily basis to bank account ``NL53INGB0654422370``.

-Hence, within a week after the €10.00 has become available on the balance it will get paid out automatically.
+Hence, within a day after the €10.00 has become available on the balance it will get paid out automatically.
 A :doc:`Transfer object </reference/v2/transfers-api/get-transfer>` will be created for this event, that can be retrieved to track the payout status.